ghadfield32/ollama_neo4j_networkx_llama3_app_exs/notebooks/graphrag/networkx/examples/readme.md

-# PDF Analyzer and Graph Visualizer - Llama3.2 using Graph (Networkx) Storage
+# Database Optimizer and Visualizer - Llama3.2 using Graph (Networkx) Storage

-This repository provides a flexible framework to input PDF into a graph storage that the local LLM is able to utilize to find semantic similiarities and answer questions based on that information and it's own finetuned data.
+This repository provides a flexible framework to visualize database schemas, analyze structure, and identify redundancy or optimization opportunities using a Large Language Model (LLM)-based schema analysis tool.
+The application supports SQLAlchemy-compatible databases and metadata upload in JSON and CSV formats.
+Example databases load automatically, enabling rapid schema inspection, with support for loading external database metadata such as Oracle or Snowflake.

 ## Demo